hartwigmedical/actin/algo/README.md

 HAS_HISTORY_TIA_X_MONTHS | Prior other conditions > configured doid should be equal or be a child of DOID 224 | Months can often not be evaluated; rule is usually combined with NOT & WARN_ON_FAIL
 HAS_GILBERT_DISEASE | Prior other conditions > configured doid should be equal or be a child of DOID 2739 HAS_CARDIAC_ARRHYTHMIA | Clinical status > hasSigAberrationLatestEcg = 1
+HAS_HYPERTENSION | Prior other conditions > configured doid should be equal or be a child of DOID 10763 HAS_KNOWN_MALABSORPTION_SYNDROME | T.B.D.

 ##### Rules related to infections
 Rule | When does a patient pass evaluation?